iodeslykos/shea/README.md

 #### Launch on boot (optional):

 A script that launch SHEA in a `tmux` session has been included in [`scripts/tmux_session.sh`](scripts/tmux_session.sh).
-It's intended to be invoked at boot in order to ensure that SHEA will persist after power loss or reboot on Debian-based systems by adding something akin to the following line to `/etc/rc.local`:
+It's intended to be invoked at boot in order to ensure that SHEA will persist after power loss or reboot on Debian-based systems by adding the following to `/etc/rc.local`:

 ```
 # Start SHEA on boot.